You are here

 - Stem Cell Optical Imaging Unit

-The key feature of the Core is seamless integration of advanced animal modeling and phenotyping.
-For a given project, the Core can aid in experimental design, generate genetically modified mouse models (via CRISPR/Cas –mediated genome editing for example), and characterize the resulting models at the gross pathological, histological, and cellular levels both in vivo and ex vivo.
+The key feature of the Core is seamless via genome editing technologies from the experimental inception is tightly linked to characterization of these models at the gross pathological, histological, and cellular levels both in vivo and ex vivo.
+Investigators are encouraged to consult personnel of all three units at the stage of model design.
 Such an approach allows the most informed incorporation and efficient use of imaging and phenotypical modalities during the course of a research project.
-Alternatively, scientists can use particular services provided by any of the individual units.

 Richard Gronostajski, Ph.D.